incmve/pimatic/Readme.md

 ## Pimatic for Docker
 "pimatic is a home automation framework that runs on node.js.
 It provides a common extensible platform for home control and automation tasks."

-This Dockerfile will create a container based on Debian, installs NodeJS (v4.x) and pimatic (v0.9.42) via NPM
+This Dockerfile will create a container based on Debian, installs NodeJS (v4.x) and pimatic via NPM.
+Issues with pimatic v0.9.43 seems to be resolved so the main branch is the lastest.

 # Setup